Updated: May 29, 2022

 Check-in and Connect.
 Never underestimate the impact of human connection.
-Reach out regularly to learn how employees are coping and determine steps to support the transition back to the office.
+Reach out regularly with your employees to check-in.

 Create a Culture Where Employees Feel Comfortable Talking About Mental Health.
 Employees may feel burned out, drained, and exhausted.

-Create a culture in your workplace where it’s okay to talk about mental health, issues, and treatment.
+Create a positive workplace culture where it’s okay to talk about mental health, issues, and treatment options.